PowHERhouse is excited to announce special guest, host and MC for the September 19 PowHERlunch in Calgary, Global TV’s Linda Olsen.

 Born and raised in Calgary, Linda graduated from SAIT Polytechnic in 1988 with Honours in Broadcast Journalism and started her career that same year at Global Saskatoon.

-A proud alumnus of the highly regarded tech institute in Calgary, Linda is also a recipient of an Honorary Degree in Business Administration from SAIT in 2015.
+A proud graduate of the highly regarded tech institute in Calgary, Linda is also a recipient of an Honorary Degree in Business Administration from SAIT in 2015.

 Along with her role as senior news anchor on Global News at 5 and Global News Hour at 6, Linda was also host and producer for Global’s Woman of Vision series from its inception in Calgary in 1998.